With skilled young employees continually entering the workforce, many are not as motivated and able to stay on task as the older generations.

 We have all heard the phrase, “if momma ain't happy, ain't nobody happy!”
 The premise of this line is true – attitude radiates from the top down.
 If you are disgruntled or an unpleasant person in general, you can bet that those who interact with you daily will mirror your emotion.

 Just like a smile is contagious, so is attitude.
-Leave your home life at home so you can focus on work and encourage your employees to adapt and maintain a positive attitude.
+Leave your home life at home to focus on work and encourage your employees to adapt and maintain a positive attitude.

 Employees are motivated when they enjoy coming to work.
 Make the job site as enjoyable as possible with a positive attitude.